Proton Waja: History

 The Proton Waja was launched on 8 May 2000, together with the introduction of Proton's new corporate logo.
 Early batches of the Waja had no airbags, ABS, and came with fabric seats only.

 On Saturday, 6 October 2001, the Proton Waja 1.6X was launched.
 It was only available with an automatic transmission and was equipped with more luxurious items like a semi automatic air conditioning system, ABS with Brake Assist (BA) and Electronic Brake Force Distribution (EBD), auto flip mirror, a semi wood steering wheel, wood grain interior, full leather seats and door trim.
 The audio system was upgraded to a Clarion PX1676AA, with a built in CD player and six disc CD changer.

 Proton made minor changes to the seats by adding rear armrest with cup holder (which the standard Waja lacked), rear seats adjustable head rest and lumbar support for driver seats.
 Safety features were also added such as a driver's airbag and ABS.

 In 2002, Proton launched the Proton Waja 1.8X.
 It was powered by the Renault F4P engine, which was also found in the Renault Laguna.
 Its equipment was mostly shared with the Proton Waja 1.6X.
 However changes included a passenger airbag and larger front discs brakes.

 In conjunction with the 20th anniversary since the launch of the Proton Saga in 1985, a limited edition Waja called the Proton Waja 20th Anniversary was launched sometime in 2005.
 Also known as P20Y or Proton's 20 year, this limited edition was powered by the Mitsubishi 4G18 engine and featured leather seats with 20th anniversary logo embossed.
-The front grill got a U-shaped chrome surround and wheels identical to that later used with CPS powered Waja's.
+The front grille got a U-shaped chrome surround and wheels identical to that later used with CPS powered Waja's.